MultimodalUniverse/MultimodalUniverse/scripts/gz10/README.md

 - `gz10_with_healpix`: Loads the catalog with healpix indices.
 Useful for positional analysis.
 - `gz10_images`: Loads the entire catalog from the HDF5 file without additional formatting.
 - `gz10_with_healpix_with_images`: Loads the catalog with healpix indices and includes image data.

+### Nota Bene
+The GalaxyZoo10 DECaLS "object_id" is specific to the GalaxyZoo10 DECaLS catalog.
+It is not the same as object_ids from DESI (or other surveys), and is instead included to help cross-match across surveys in AstroPile.